paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-074-national-maritime-heritage.md

 ### Statutory Notes

 #### Codification
 Section, Pub.
 L. 103–451, § 2, Nov.
 2, 1994, 108 Stat.
-4769, related to findings, was omitted from the Code following the enactment of Title 54, National Park Service and Related Programs, by Pub.
+4769, which related to congressional findings, was omitted from the Code following the enactment of Title 54, National Park Service and Related Programs, by Pub.
 L. 113–287.

 <a id="section-5402"></a>